MisterJulsen/Create-Threaded-Trains/README.md

-A **server-side only** mod that runs all calculations of the railway network on a **separate thread** parallel to the server tick, which greatly improves performance, especially in large networks.
+A small mod that runs all calculations of the railway network on a **separate thread** parallel to the server tick, which greatly improves performance, especially in large networks.

+This mod is server-side only, but it can also be used on the client-side (if you are playing in singleplayer).

 <img width="2430" height="757" alt="comparison" src="https://github.com/user-attachments/assets/366bda07-5e2f-49f2-a313-af1e70660617" />